The Great Insect Dying: The tropics in trouble and some hope [06/10/2019]

 .
 Communities in the Central African rainforest can now report illegal logging in their territories as it happens, potentially enabling real-time law enforcement action.
 The system, developed in a partnership between Rainforest Foundation UK (RFUK) and Forêts et Développement Rural (FODER), enables users to collect information on a tablet or smart phone and rely the […]

 Summary of main pressures on forests in different deforestation fronts.
 Graphics courtesy of WWF’s LIVING FORESTS REPORT: SAVING FORESTS AT RISK.
 Click to enlarge.
 Environmental group WWF has released a new report projecting where the organization believes the bulk of global deforestation is likely to occur over the next 15 years.
 The analysis, published today, […]

 Expedition in the Congo rediscovers lost primate [04/14/2015]

 Young primatologist takes first photo ever of Bouvier’s red colobus Detail from the world’s first photo of Bouvier’s red colobus (Piliocolobus bouvieri) taken early March 2015 in the Ntokou-Pikounda National Park in the Republic of Congo.
 The photo shows an adult female with offspring.
 Photo by: Lieven Devreese.
 The last time there was a sighting […]

 New group hopes to raise global profile of the peace-loving bonobo [04/08/2015]

+Bonobo at Lola Ya Bonobo sanctuary.
+Photo courtesy of Lola Ya Bonobo.
 Of the world’s six species of great ape (not including us), it’s safe to say that bonobos (Pan paniscus) are the least studied and least known publicly.
 But a new organization, the Bonobo Project, is hoping to change that.
-To the untrained eye, a bonobo looks little different from their closest relative, the chimpanzee.
-But the differences between these two cousins are actually quite large.
+“The mission…is to elevate […]

 Russia and Canada lead the world in forest loss in 2013 [04/02/2015]